theluxury/theluxury.github.io/_posts/2017-06-19-performance-of-with-table-as.markdown

 categories: Query Optimization
 ---

 **tl;dr:** Be very careful when using temp tables, especially when filtering against results from them.
-Performance using it seems very variable and can have up to 100x performance hits.
-If possible, compare your queries using temporary tables with hardcoded queries that don't use them.
+Performance using temp tables seems very variable and can be up to 100x slower.
+If possible, compare your queries using temp tables with hardcoded queries that don't use them.

 ### Filtering on temporary tables performance